 Source: Statistics New Zealand.

-Survey/data set: New Zealand Population Census.
+Survey/data set: Census of Population and Dwellings.
 Access publicly available data from the Statistics NZ website http://archive.stats.govt.nz/Census/2013-census/profile-and-summary-reports/quickstats-work-unpaid.aspx

 Source data frequency: Census conducted every 5 years.